Books that every man should read

-Growing up, author Robert Webb was told that being a man meant no crying, that he must love sports, and that he absolutely under no circumstances was allowed to talk about feelings.
-Or even have feelings, for that matter.
-But the older he got, the more Robert began to question the usefulness of such advice.
-How Not to be A Boy is a hilarious and heartbreaking memoir reflecting on all of the strange and unrealistic expectations thrust upon boys and men throughout their lifetime.
+Growing up, author Robert Webb was told that being a man meant you don’t cry, you love sports, and absolutely under no circumstances do you ever talk about feelings.
+Even more manly: don’t even have feelings.
+How Not to be A Boy is a hilarious and heartbreaking memoir reflecting on all the strange and unrealistic expectations thrust upon boys and men throughout their lifetime.

 View eBook